mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/media-functions-for-logic-app/LiveStreamAnalysis.md

 - Check the Cosmos DB components and connection

 ### 7. Setup the test player
-A sample html player is [provided here](LiveStreamAnalysisPlayer.html).
+A sample html player is [provided here](liveanalysisplayer).
-You need to download it, edit it and publish it on a web server.
+You need to download the two files, edit the html file and publish them on a web server.
 Editing must be done to change the following links:
 - update the media player source url to use your custom live program URL (search for '<source src='),
 - specify the URL of the Azure function **query-cosmosdb-insights** ('var functionquerycosmosdbinsights =')